rksptl/CKAD-Exercises/03-application-observability/02-logging-monitoring.md

 **Step 1: Create a simple application that exposes metrics**

 Note: In a real scenario, you would use Prometheus client libraries to expose metrics from your application.
 For this exercise, we'll simulate this with a simple script.

+> Note: For applications with custom metrics and annotations, a manifest file is the recommended approach, though you could use `kubectl run` with annotations added later via `kubectl annotate`.

 Create a file named `custom-metrics.yaml` with the following content: